How to Change Your Name After Marriage

 Specify if you need new:

-You may order new checks any time online from either your bank's website or a third-party check provider.
-(This could serve as your first official name conversion.)
+You may order new checks online at any time from either your bank's website or a third-party check provider.
+(This could serve as your first official name change.)

 If you ask, various banks may let you keep cashing, depositing, and writing checks in your old and new name.
 They may have you sign two signature cards.